GaloisInc/dioptra/README.Docker.md

 ## Create a container

-A container running jupyterlab in the background can be created by running:
+A container running Jupyterlab can be started by running:

 ```console
 > docker run -d -p 8888:8888 dioptra-docker